curveresearch/curvesim/README.md

 * **ncpu**: number of CPUs to use for parallel processing (default: 4); for use with profilers, e.g. `cProfile`, use `ncpu=1`.
 * **trunc**: a pair of indicies to truncate price/volume data to [trunc[0]:trunc[1]]

-## Adding Pools
-We have provided information for many (but not all) pools in the poolDF_\*.csv files.
-To add additional pools, simply add a line to the relevant CSV with the following attributes seperated by semi-colons:

-* **name**: name to reference the pool by
-* **address**: address on ETH mainnet
-* **coins**: list of coin IDs used for fetching price/volume data; differs for Coingecko and Nomics!
-* **precmul**: list of multipliers to bring coin precision up to 10\*\*18; "PRECISION_MUL" in pool contract
-* **basepool**: if metapool, name of basepool
-* **tokentype**: list specifying if any token is cToken or yToken; only used to calculate initial holdings
-* **feemul**: fee multiplier for dynamic fee pools; "offpeg_fee_multiplier" in pool contract

 ## Simulating Hypothetical Pools
-If a pool does not already exist, the easiest way to simulate it is to copy a poolDF_\*.csv line for a similar pool (e.g., if metapool, copy busdv2 or usdn, etc.), replace the coin IDs ("coins") with the coins of interest, update precmul to the appropriate values, and then specify D and volmult when running autosim().

-Alternatively, you can directly input the relevant pool values into the psim() function.
-Instructions for this will be added soon.
+If a pool does not already exist, you can directly input the relevant pool values into the psim() function.

-## Forthcoming
-* support for additional blockchains
-* auto-populating poolDF_\*.csv from Curve pool registry